dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 ## Consuming a COM Object

 Currently, there's no way to add a reference to a COM object from Visual Studio 2019 to use with .NET Core.
-So, you have to follow some manual steps and modify the *.csproj* file for the project.
+So, you have to manually modify the project file.

 Insert a `COMReference` structure inside the project file like in the following example: